Courts of the Republic of Ireland: Introduction

-The Courts
+The courts

 Superior courts

 The Supreme Court, the Court of Appeal, and the High Court are provided for in the Constitution.
 The Supreme Court of Ireland is defined as the Court of Final Appeal, but usually hears appeals only on points of law.
 Its decisions as to the interpretation of the Constitution and the law are final.
 The Court of Appeal and the High Court also have authority to interpret the Constitution.
 The High Court also tries the most serious criminal and civil cases, and hears certain appeals from lower courts.
 When the high court sits as a criminal court it is called the Central Criminal Court and sits with a jury.

+The High Court includes a Commercial Court division that "deals with all types of business dispute including breach of contract, tort, property, trust and probate, IT disputes, judicial review, corporate mergers, global restructuring, insurance portfolio transfers, International Swaps and Derivatives or other investment disputes, and intellectual property disputes."

 The Court of Appeal is the newest of the superior courts having been established in 2014.
-It took over the former appellant jurisdiction of the Supreme Court (in civil appeals from the High Court), and the jurisdiction of the former Court of Criminal Appeal (in criminal appeals from the High Court and the Circuit Court).
+It took over the former appellate jurisdiction of the Supreme Court (in civil appeals from the High Court), and the jurisdiction of the former Court of Criminal Appeal (in criminal appeals from the High Court and the Circuit Court).